Trout Recipe

 These are the main ingredients and substitutions for this healthy trout recipe.
 Scroll down to the recipe card for full ingredients list and instructions.

 Both fresh and frozen trout fillets can be used.
 If using frozen, thaw completely beforehand.
-For the baked version, check out this Rainbow Trout Recipe.
+For the baked version, check out this Rainbow Trout Recipe or this Steelhead Trout.

 Minced garlic or garlic powder adds a delicious garlicky flavor.
 Garlic and fish pair well together.